cvonk/gas-sheets-project_role_alloc/README.md

 ### Output

-  The script creates a project role allocation Pivot Table (*role-alloc*)
+  The script creates a project role allocation Pivot Table (*role-alloc*).
+If the sheet already exist, it will preserve the formatting and only update its datarange.

   | Project | Username | Student | Adult |
   | ------- | -------- | ------- | ----- |